 Hoont Powerful Solar Battery Powered Ultrasonic Outdoor Pest and Animal Repeller This is by far my favorite method of keeping rabbits away from my garden.

-It’s inexpensive, and it not harmful to anything in my garden: just keeps critters away (not only rabbits but also squirrels, skunks, rats, raccoons, mice and so much more).
+It’s an inexpensive, effective way to keep rabbits away, and it’s not harmful to anything in my garden: just keeps critters away (not only rabbits but also squirrels, skunks, rats, raccoons, mice and so much more).

 If you struggle with unwanted critters in your garden and around your home, you need to give this a try.

-Probably one of the most efficient ways to keep rabbits out of your vegetable garden is to build a fence around the garden.
+Probably one of the most efficient ways to keep rabbits out of your vegetable garden is to build a rabbit-proof fence around the garden.
 It doesn’t have to be too tall unless you want to protect your garden from deer too.
+To protect against cottontail rabbits, your fence needs to be two feet high and three feet high to protect against jackrabbits.

-Chicken wire works well for this: just make sure you bury the bottom of the fence into the ground so that the bunnies can’t crawl under.
+Use chicken wire if you don’t want to spend a lot, but hardware cloth is probably better in the long run: just make sure you bury the bottom of the fence into the ground so that the bunnies can’t crawl under.

 A similar idea is to use floating row covers at night (that’s when rabbits love to roam the garden).